szirkelbach/Transitioning-Separable-Clusterings/README.md

 Full Run.ipynb - This Jupyter notebook will do all the steps described in the paper on a given data set.

-LSA2Radial.ipynb - This script focuses solely on Algorithm 2 described in the paper.
+LSA2Radial.ipynb - This notebook focuses solely on Algorithm 2 described in the paper.

-Radial2Radial.ipynb - This Jupyter notebook performs Algorithm 3 described in the paper.
+Radial2Radial.ipynb - This notebook performs Algorithm 3 described in the paper.

+Random Runs.ipynb - This notebook generates random datasets and perfomrs the algorithms to allow average run time to be computed.

-TTHelperFuncts.py - this python script contains all the helper functions that the algorithms rely on.
+TTHelperFuncts.py - This python script contains all the helper functions that the algorithms rely on.
 It is shared across all the notebooks.

 ## Technical requirements
 This project relies on the Gurobi LP solver, and prototyping is done using Jupyter notebooks.